Adrian's KTM1190 R - Lowering Suspension

 bought a standard KTM1190 side stand off eBay for £70.
 With the

-standard Centrestand it was very had to get my lowered bike on to the
+standard Centrestand it was very difficult to get my lowered bike on to

-stand.
-So I purchased a used CentreStand off eBay for £29 and I
+the main stand.
+So I purchased a used CentreStand off eBay for £29

-shortened this by 33m, same as my Sidestand.
-I can now raise the my
+and I shortened this by 33m, same as my Sidestand.
+I can now raise

 I much prefer the look of the 1190 "R" version and I like the fact that the suspension in simple, old school.
 However